- Training Programs

 Throughout your internship, FSD supports you with a series of development tools to ensure the success of your project work.
 Initially you will learn the most pressing health, economic, environmental, educational, and human rights related development issues and initiatives in the local region.
 You will then be trained by speakers, readings, and resource materials on more specific topics related to development.

 Once you have jointly prepared a work plan, you and the organization will be given a $300 seed grant to support its implementation.
+(Programs 13 weeks or longer receive additional seed funding.)
 If additional funds are integral to your project work, FSD offers a grant competition.
 To be involved, you will participate in grantwriting training and, subsequently, will write a grant proposal to FSD for up to $800.

 The bulk of your internship will involve working directly in the community to actualize your work plan with the support of your organization, supervisor, and community contributors.
 The FSD Site Team will be at arm’s reach throughout, assisting your work and providing for your needs.